CIvanPiMa/GH-TAP/backend/README.md

 # Backend - FastAPI

-This is the backend service for the GloomHeaven Turn Assistant Platform built with FastAPI.
+This is the backend service for the GH:TAP built with FastAPI.

 ## Setup